Trust is critical in all professions. So are appearances.

 What do the judges and journalists have in common?

 The 29 circuit court judges and 25 Gannett journalists signed political petitions to recall Gov. Scott Walker.
+(He’s the former two-term governor, who was narrowly defeated for a third term in 2018.)

 Yes, you read the sentence correctly.
 Twenty-nine circuit court judges and 25 journalists signed petitions that would lead to the recall of the governor.